godfreypj/stinky-pinky-brain/readme.md

 > The combined data is sent to the specified LLM to generate a response.

 ### 4. Response Parsing
-> The LLM's response, expected to be in JSON format, is parsed to extract word pairs and clues.
-The extracted data is returned to the frontend in JSON format for the game to use.
+> The LLM's response - expected to be in JSON format - is parsed to extract word pairs and clues.
+The extracted data is returned to the frontend in JSON format.

 ## 💿 Project IDX
 This project is designed to work within the Google Project IDX environment.
 The `.nix` file provides the necessary configuration and dependencies for the applications environment.